seabrookmx/config/dev-setup.md

 # What is this?
 This is a quick and dirty guide to setting up a Linux-on-Windows Dev environment.
 This guide assumes you're using Windows 10 Pro or Enterprise.
 ### FAQ:
-1. Why?
+1. **Why?**
 There's many reasons to run Windows as a host.
 IT managed machine?
 You want to use your gaming rig at home?
-Etc. And doing web development in Linux is arguably better.
+You're rocking an MS Surface device?
+Etc. And (atleast in the opinion of the author) doing web development in Linux is arguably better.
 I prefer to dev in Linux so I can run the same versions of GoLang, Node, dotnet etc. that will run in my Docker containers.

-2. So this is Windows Subsystem for Linux?
+2. **So this is Windows Subsystem for Linux?**
 No. The performance of WSL is trash.
 We'll be using Hyper-V, which allows you to create a VM and "forget about it" (it runs in the background, automatically starts/stops when you start/stop your machine, doesn't pester you for updates, etc)

-3. What if I want Linux GUI apps?
+3. **What if I want Linux GUI apps?**
 We'll be configuring the _Linux_ version of VSCode (via x-remoting), so that you can debug your Linux apps using it's integrated debugger.
 The guide asssumes this is the _only_ Linux GUI app you need, though in theory other GUI apps could/should work similarly.
 YMMV!

-4. What other tech is used for this franken-environment?
+4. **What other tech is used for this franken-environment?**
 You'll be running a Windows X-server via VcxSrv, and using cmder as your terminal emulator.
-It will be configured such that when you'll open it you'll be immediately (and automatically) taken to your Linux shell (thanks to Powershell now including ssh support!).
+It will be configured such that when you open it you'll be immediately taken to your Linux shell (thanks to Powershell now including ssh support!).

 -----------------------------------
 Enable client hyper-v in Windows 10